WTCSC/the-meh-thematical-calculator-ianbarto-cs/README.md

 ------------------│        └── number2 = 0 → Show error → Calculate again? (y/n)
 ------------------├── '^' → Exponent → Show result → Calculate again? (y/n)
 ------------------└── Invalid input → Show error → Loop back

+## Test

+We have the best test
+Nobodys tests beter than me
+For that, we test to make sure all equations work, I only had to change my entire file to get tests working

+example test

+def test_add_two_positive_numbers():
+    assert new_calc.add(1, 2) == 3